dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3675: Acknowledging feelings is vital for emotional health.
+### T3675: Acknowledge and process emotions rather than suppressing them.

 |Support|
 |---|